Texans Preview Capsule | Federal News Network

 New faces: OTs Tytus Howard and Max Scharping, LT Matt Kalil, S Tashaun Gipson, CBs Briean Boddy-Calhoun, Bradley Roby and Lonnie Johnson, Jr., QB AJ McCarron, TE Kahale Warring.

-Key losses: GM Brian Gaine, CB/S Kareem Jackson, S Tyrann Mathieu, TE Ryan Griffin, CB Kevin Johnson, WR Demaryius Thomas, S Andre Hal.
+Key losses: GM Brian Gaine, CB/S Kareem Jackson, S Tyrann Mathieu, TE Ryan Griffin, CB Kevin Johnson, WR Demaryius Thomas, S Andre Hal, RB Lamar Miller.

 Strengths: OLB Jadeveon Clowney skipped training camp unhappy he didn’t receive long-term deal but is expected to return for regular season, and 2014 top overall pick will help Houston’s front seven be strength of team.
 Clowney and healthy J.J.
 Watt provide fearsome pass-rushing duo after combining for 25 sacks and 34 tackles for losses last season.
 They’re joined by veteran ILB Benardrick McKinney and third-year pro ILB Zach Cunningham, who had breakout 2018 and led team with 107 tackles.
 QB Deshaun Watson should also take step forward after starting each game in 2018 following injury-shortened rookie season.

 Weaknesses: Team needs to make huge improvement on offensive line after Watson was sacked 62 times.
 Serious questions about group because Kalil hasn’t played since 2017 because of knee injury and RT Seantrel Henderson missed all of last season after breaking ankle in Week 1.
 If Texans hope to better protect Watson they’ll also need Howard, first-round pick in this year’s draft, to contribute immediately.
+Offense took hit when Miller, starting running back for past three years, sustained season-ending knee injury.
 Also questions in secondary after team let Mathieu and veteran Jackson go in free agency.

 Vegas Says: Win Super Bowl 45-1.
 Over/under wins 8 1-2.